brandochn/LightQueryProfiler/README.md

 # Light Query Profiler
-> Light Query Profiler is a simple and cross platform query profiler for SQL Server and Azure SQL Database.
+> Light Query Profiler is a simple and cross platform query profiler for SQL Server and Azure SQL Databases.

 ## Table of contents
 * [General info](#general-info)